 Also called wear-and-tear arthritis or degenerative joint disease, osteoarthritis is characterized by progressive wearing away of the cartilage of the joint.

-As the protective cartilage is worn away by knee arthritis, bare bone is exposed within the joint.
+As the protective cartilage is worn away by knee arthritis and bare bone is exposed within the joint.

 Knee Arthritis Symptoms Tend to Progress as the Condition Worsens